kabasset/azulero/README.md

 # Citing Azulero

-If you use this software for academic publications, please cite as follows (adapt the version number) 💞:
+💞 If you use this software for academic publications, please cite as follows (adapt the version number):

 > Basset, A., Schirmer, M., Bouvard, T., Gimenez, R., Nguyen-Kim, K., & Candini, G. P. _Azulero_ (Version 1.0.0) [Computer software].
 DOI: 10.24400/815952/Azulero.